JonnoB/rSETSe/README.md

 # N.B

-The package is still underdevleopment and does not have any examples of code.
-For current examples of code see the links above.
+The package is still underdevleopment and only the main functions have example code available see the links above.